itelman/net-cat/README.md

 $
 ```

-- You should answer the client with a linux logo and ask for their name, when connection is received
+- The client is answered with a linux logo and prompted for their name, when connection is received

 ```console
 $ nc $IP $port